 Identify and document, in a risk register, their characteristics using a risk grid.
 It is recommended to work with a risk management tool such as Primavera Risk Analysis, Safran, or Deltek Acumen Risk.

 3. Implement the qualitative risk analysis

-Using the information obtained during the risk identification process, establish a hierarchy of risks according to their probability of occurrence and the severity of their impact.
+Using the information gathered during the risk identification process, set up a hierarchy of risks based on how likely they are to happen and how bad their effects will be.